takuti/takuti.me/_content/en/note/atomic-habits.md

 These are still work-in-progress ideas, but, as part of fleshing out 2021 annual review and 2022 resolution, I'd like to spend more time this month on thinking deeply about my own identity and key habits I need.

 [^1]: "Craft beer enthusiast" is a bit too specific as an identity, but it could be a part of "traveler".
 As mentioned in Atomic Habits, the loss of identity is a risk, and it's important to leave room for future adjustment.
 If my health didn't allow me to take alcohol, what should I do?

+[^2]: It should be noticed that we see many stereotypes to answer the question, but it is okay as long as you are thinking about yourself.
+Just be mindful not to directly apply/force these stereotypes to any particular third person.